GreenDelta/olca-modules/olca-ipc/README.md

 }
 ```

-The `params` attribute directly contains the data set that should be inserted.
-Note that other data sets that are referenced from the data set to be inserted
+**Note** that other data sets that are referenced from the data set to be
-need to be already present in the database.
-If everything went well the server
+inserted need to be already present in the database.
+If everything went well
-will respond with:
+the server will respond with:

 ```json
 {